 Fully regular meshes can be generated only for a very limited number of input models, namely those that topologically are (part of) a torus.
 All other models have to be cut into one or more topological disks before processing (and then the global regularity is broken at the seams).
 Furthermore, special care has to be taken to correctly identify and handle the seams that result from the cutting.
 Semi-regular meshes are in particular suitable for multi-resolution analysis and modeling [ZSS97, GVSS00].
 They define a natural parameterization of a model over a coarse base mesh.
 Thus, some algorithms for semi-regular remeshing are described in Chapter 8.
 Highly regular meshes require different techniques for multi-resolution analysis, but still they are well-suited for numerical simulations.
-In particular, mesh compression algorithms can take advantage of the mostly uniform valence distribution and produce a very efficient connectivity encoding [TG98].
+In particular, mesh compression algorithms can take advantage of the mostly uniform valence distribution and produce a very efficient connectivity encoding [TG98, AD01, KPRW05].

-Correspondences All remeshing algorithms compute sample points on or near the original surface.
+Correspondences All remeshing algorithms compute point locations on or near the original surface.
 Most algorithms furthermore iteratively relocate sample points in order to improve the quality of the mesh.
-Thus, a key issue in all remeshing algorithms is to compute or maintain correspondences between sample points \mathbf{p} on the remesh and their counterparts $\phi(\mathbf{p})$ on the input mesh.
+Thus, a key issue in all remeshing algorithms is to compute or to maintain correspondences between sample points \mathbf{p} on the remesh and their counterparts $\phi(\mathbf{p})$ on the input mesh.
 There are a number of approaches to address this problem:

 - Global parameterization: The input model is globally parameterized onto a 2D domain.
 Sample points can then be easily distributed and relocated in the 2D domain and later be "lifted" to 3D. - Local parameterization: The algorithm maintains a parameterization of a local geodesic neighborhood around $\phi(\mathbf{p})$.
-When the sample leaves this neighborhood, a new neighborhood has to be computed. - Projection: The sample point is directly projected to the nearest point on the input model.
+When the sample leaves this neighborhood, a new neighborhood has to be computed. - Projection: The sample point is directly projected to the nearest element (point or triangle) on the input model.

-Global parameterization is generally expensive and may suffer from parametric distortion.
+Global parameterization is in general expensive and may suffer from parametric distortion.
 Naive direct projection may produce local and global fold overs if the points are too far away from the surface.
 However, in practice the projection operator can be stabilized by constraining the movement of the sample points to their tangent planes.
 Although no theoretical guarantees can be provided, this makes sure that the samples do not move away too far from the surface, such that the projection can safely be evaluated.
-The local parameterization approach is stable and produces currently the best results, however, it needs expensive bookkeeping to track, cache, and reparameterize the local neighborhoods.
+The local parameterization approach is stable and produces currently the best results, however, it needs expensive book keeping to track, cache, and re-parameterize the local neighborhoods.

-10.1 Isotropic Remeshing
+10.1 Isotropic

-In an isotropic mesh all triangles are approximately equilateral.
-One may further require a globally uniform vertex density or allow a smooth change in the triangle sizes (gradation).
-There are a number of algorithms for isotropic remeshing of triangle meshes:
+In an isotropic mesh all triangles are well-shaped, i.e., ideally equilateral.
+One may further require a globally uniform vertex density or allow a smooth change in the triangle sizes, i.e., a smooth gradation.
+There are a number of algorithms for isotropic remeshing of triangle meshes, see [AUGA05].
+In this section we describe three different paradigms commonly employed for isotropic remeshing, then describe three representative algorithms for these paradigms.